Get a Demo Call

 The Solution

-Replace "Calm down" with more reassuring and empathetic statements like, "I understand this situation can be frustrating; let's work together to find a solution."
+Instead of using "Calm down," Carol could use more reassuring and empathetic statements, such as, "I understand this situation can be frustrating; let's work together to find a solution."

 7. "You're the First One to Complain" Ralph